lsst-dm/dmtn-155/index.rst

 These aspects of DM community support are already well described in `the DM Developer Guide`_.

 Community support should be tied to user-facing documentation.
-DM Staff engaged in support discussions should provide feedback, e.g via Jira tickets (see :ref:`jira`), about where user-facing documentation should be improved.
+DM Staff engaged in support discussions should provide feedback, e.g. via Jira tickets (see :ref:`jira`), about where user-facing documentation should be improved.

 .. _`the DM Developer Guide`: https://developer.lsst.io